HL7Norway/Velferdsteknologi/README.md

 ## kontakt

+jorn punktum sikkerbol at ehelse punktum no

 thomas punktum tveit punktum rosenlund at ehelse punktum no

-lars punktum kristian punktum roland at ehelse punktum no